PaulleDemon/Email-automation/readme.md

 ### **Support Opensource**

 Developing and maintaining open-source and free projects requires a significant commitment of time and effort.
 My goal is to transition to working on open-source projects on a full-time basis.
 If you'd like to support me and the open-source community consider making a small donation.
-You can have your logo/name on this [page](https://atmailwin.com/support/) .

 [<img src="https://github.com/PaulleDemon/PaulleDemon/blob/main/images/buy-me-coffee.png?raw=true" height="100px" width="350px">](https://www.buymeacoffee.com/ArtPaul)

 **Other ways to support open-source**

-* To dedicate more time to open-source I am also giving a non-GPL/commercial code license that can be used in a closed source project.
-Send a mail to paul@adostrings.com

 * I also have production scale private projects (dating app, Social media, food delivery and more.), If you are interested in purchase, send a mail to paul@adostrings.com.